izzyunxi/izzyunxi/README.md

 - 👯 I’m looking to collaborate on data projects / challenges
 - :dart: I’m looking for help with some more learning tips or readings about data science and software testing
 - 💬 Ask me about Chinese cuisine / self-made recipes
-- :email: How to reach me: ping me here or via linkedin
+- :email: How to reach me: yunxi.zh@outlook.com
 - :speak_no_evil:Pronouns: */yu-n-shi/* or */yún-xī/*
 - :radio: Fun fact: I'm co-hosting a podcast show with another expat friend